Data, Analytics & AI job market report cover, Salt Lake City-Murray, UT, 2026-06

 Market rating: competitive | Confidence: Medium

-Main caution: The biggest trap is assuming AI buzz equals broad entry-level demand; only about 15% of local postings are entry level.[3]
+Main caution: The biggest trap is assuming AI buzz means easy access: only about 5% of local postings are entry-level, only about 10% are remote, and postings that disclose sponsorship show about 0% visa sponsorship.[6][7][14]

 What Changed Recently